Frequently Asked Questions

 attendant care expenses.

-- There is no "permanent serious" requirement to recover damages for loss of income or housekeeping and home maintenance expenses.
-However, you are only entitled to recover 70 percent of your gross loss of income until the date of trial.
+- There is no “permanent serious” requirement to recover damages for loss of income or housekeeping and home maintenance expenses.
+However, in a car accident case you are only entitled to recover 70 percent of your gross loss of income until the date of trial.
 You are entitled to recover 100 percent of your gross loss of income from the date of trial forward.

 - Loss of income does not only apply if you are completely unable to work.
 You may lose income if you are forced to work reduced hours or reduced overtime, if you lose the opportunity for promotion or advancement or if you experience delay in employment.